Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: Introduction

 \item [2)]Given the independent nature of RIS, the lack of shared phase-shift information among vehicle users poses a challenge.
 We propose a solution where the BS takes on the responsibility of allocating channel resources, determining transmission power for all vehicle users, and deciding the RIS phase-shift matrix.
 Leveraging the DRL framework, we devise an AoI-aware joint vehicular resource allocation and RIS phase-shift control scheme based on the SAC algorithm.
 This approach aims to improve the performance of both V2I and V2V links.

-\item [3)]We validate the effectiveness of our algorithm through simulation experiments, comparing it with PPO, TD3, DDPG, and various stochastic algorithms.
+\item [3)]We validate the effectiveness of our algorithm through simulation experiments, comparing it with DDPG, proximal policy optimization (PPO), twin delayed deep deterministic policy gradient (TD3), and various stochastic algorithms.
 By varying parameters, we demonstrate the algorithm's advantages in terms of convergence, reward performance, and stability. \end{itemize}

 The rest of this paper is organized as follows.
 Section II describes the system model briefly.
 Section III sets up the MDP framework to model resources allocation in vehicular networks and solves the problem by SAC algorithm.
 Section IV presents the simulation results.
 Section V concludes this paper.